 Keep the SSD clean: Just like any other computer component, it's important to keep your SSD clean.
 Free up disk space by uninstalling programs you don't use, empty your Recycle Bin and browser cache, and delete any temporary files.

-Avoid physical damages: You should be careful to avoid your SSD to be damaged by fire, water, collision, etc. This will help to ensure that the drive lasts for a long time.
+Avoid physical damages: You should be careful to avoid your SSD from being damaged by fire, water, collision, etc. This will help to ensure that the drive lasts for a long time.

 Was This Page Helpful?